Tom Brady's return to the Bucs next season isn't a lock

 AP Pro Football Writer

 TAMPA, Fla.
-(AP) — Tom Brady has reached the point where each game could be his last.
+(AP) — If Tom Brady played the last game of an unprecedented career, he ended with one of his toughest losses after a stunning comeback.

+Bloodied and battered by the Los Angeles Rams, the 44-year-old seven-time Super Bowl champion rallied the Tampa Bay Buccaneers back from a 27-3 deficit, only to see the defense surrender a big play in the final minute to set up Matt Gay’s winning 30-yard field goal.

+The Rams’ 30-27 victory Sunday sent Los Angeles home to host the San Francisco 49ers in the NFC championship game next week.
+They ended Tampa Bay’s bid to become the NFL’s first repeat champions since Brady led New England to consecutive titles following the 2003-04 seasons.

 “That’s a good question.
 I don’t know.
 I think I’ll have to just, after every year, think about what the situation looks like for me, personally and professionally.
 Obviously, I love playing; I don’t think my love will go away.
 I think I’ll be able to do it, it’s just the other things are kind of happening in my life, in regard to family situations.
 My kids are not getting younger, and I want to make sure that they get what they need, too.”